How to Find the Max Value in a Dictionary in Python?

 Methods for Finding Maximum value in a Dictionary in Python

-1) Using Max() with Get() Function: This method involves using the max() function with the get() function, particularly useful for custom criteria.
+1) Max() with Get() Function: Ideal for custom criteria.
+This method involves using the max() function with the get() function, particularly useful for custom criteria.

-2) Using Max() and Lambda Function: Here, the max() function is combined with a lambda function to find the maximum element based on a custom criterion.
+2) Max() and Lambda Function: Combine max() with a lambda function to find the maximum element based on a custom criterion defined within the lambda function.

 3) Using Values() and Keys() Function: This simple approach involves using the values() and keys() functions to find the maximum value in a dictionary.